sohmod/autodraf/README.md

 # autodraf
 VB6 application : -
-Interfacing template for data inputs into autodesk Autocad workspace thus enabling auto-generate R.C. beams and columns in modelspace.
+GUI for data inputs of R.C. beams and columns to autodesk Autocad workspace/environment, to automatically generate drawing of typical structural details in modelspace.
-The app was tested on Window Vista and 7 extensively, recently tried on Window 10 without glitches.
+The app was tested on Window Vista and 7, also tried on Window 10 without glitches.

 # Video Tutorial